 - The standards body who created EU Standard EN 301 549 is in process of examining WCAG 2.2 criteria for proposed inclusion in the EU standard as evidenced in working pages on the ETSI labs site.

 - Any effort to specify web standards for use in websites under Title II and Title III of the ADA by the Department of Justice or congress is likely several years away.
 However, the DOJ appears to take a more proactive stance in regard to digital accessibility more similar to what was done during the Obama administration with the latest notice of rulemaking on Non-discrimination for web accessibility under Title II (covering state and local government) of the ADA.
 Depending on how Title II rulemaking goes Title III (covering public accommodations) could be next.

 Those who consider inclusion as an important aspect of doing business and those with public websites subject to the ADA will want to track these updates as something to consider during the design of new digital content.
 For those interested, contributions or comments to the W3C are welcome.

-The current draft 2.2 standards are in our AMP platform – they are not yet finalized due to the draft nature of the WCAG 2.2 standards.
-As soon as the standards are locked down AMP will be updated with the latest version.
+The candidate recommendation 2.2 standards are in the Level Access AMP platform.
+They are not yet finalized due to the status of the WCAG 2.2 standards.
+As soon as the standards are finalized, AMP will be updated with the final version.
 We are actively considering how each new criterion can be evaluated automatically and manually and will address a testing approach in our platform for each new criterion.